-We are starting a reading group dedicated to new and old problems in philosophy of medicine.
-This term our focus is on inductive risk as it is manifested in healthcare and on personalized medicine.
+This reading group is dedicated to new and old problems in philosophy of medicine.
 All are welcome.

 Meetings take place on Tuesdays, 1–2pm, in Seminar Room 1.